eslint/eslint/docs/src/rules/no-control-regex.md

 ## When Not To Use It

 If you need to use control character pattern matching, then you should turn this rule off.

-## Version

-This rule was introduced in ESLint 0.1.0.